 Algerian Eye Stitch (Algerian Eyelet Stitch, Star Eyelet)

-Make a square around the hole
+Make a square around the hole.

-Make stitches from right to left through the hole.Work around the hole and make straight stitches around it to the corners; A total of 8 straight stitches are made in this manner
+Make stitches from right to left through the hole.Work around the hole and make straight stitches around it to the corners; A total of 8 straight stitches are made in this manner.

-Checkout the post on hand embroidery border designs to know how to use the algerian eyelets in borders.
+Checkout the post on hand embroidery border designs to know how to use the Algerian eyelets in borders.

-A quick and cheat eyelet can be made by making a hole and attaching the premade mirror work thingie on the hole.
+An easy-to-make eyelet can be made by making a hole and attaching the premade mirror work thingie on the hole.